Are support and updates included?

 When will CameraRC Deluxe support the latest Nikon Camera Model?

 CameraRC Deluxe depends on software components received from Nikon to connect to the Nikon Cameras.
 Nikon typically releases the needed software component about 1 month following the official ship date of a new camera.
-It then takes us about 2 weeks to integrate the new software component and put out a new release to support he camera; this date could vary by several weeks to a month in either direction depending on when Nikon actually releases the needed software components
+It then can take us several additional months to integrate the new software component and put out a new release to support he camera.

 What happened to the Older Legacy Edition of CameraRC?

-The Legacy Edition of CameraRC is still available.
+The Legacy Edition of CameraRC has been retired.
 You can find the old CameraRC website HERE.

 What about upgrades from the Older Edition?